 Other faculty members include; Dr. Lee Rickfords, Dr. Kara Thornton-Kurth, and Dr. Matthew Garcia.

 Institute for Antiviral Research

-The IAR is comprised of a team of scientists representing a spectrum of disciplines from both the ADVS and Biology Departments at USU, who work together on research oriented toward the control of viral diseases.
-The IAR has had underlying support form several government agencies, including the Department of Defense, the division of AIDS of the National Institutes of Health, and the division of Microbiology and Infectious Diseases of the National Institutes of Health.
+The Institute for Antiviral Research (IAR) is comprised of a team of scientists representing a spectrum of disciplines from both the ADVS and Biology Departments at USU, who work together on research oriented toward the control of viral diseases.
+The IAR has had underlying support from several government agencies, including the Department of Defense, the division of AIDS of the National Institutes of Health, and the division of Microbiology and Infectious Diseases of the National Institutes of Health.
 In addition, Institute researchers also receive considerable support from private industry.
 Researchers in this Institute have been involved in the development of five drugs now used clinically to treat viral diseases.
 Research areas include:

 - In vitro antiviral evaluation using a spectrum of viruses of veterinary and human importance.